Identity Restoration Versus Identity Resolution

 There are plenty of organizations, including well-regarded insurance companies, that offer programs intended to help you regain your identity, credit, and good name after identity theft.
 They go by two names that sound almost identical: "identity resolution," and "identity restoration."

-What Are the Pros and Cons of Identity Theft Restoration Programs?
+The Pros and Cons of Identity Theft Restoration Programs